High performance & sustainability, Environmental

 More importantly, we’re working with them to eliminate the materials that contain hazardous chemicals from our buildings, and thereby improve our health over the long term.
 By forcing the conversation of transparency in our building products we are starting a new tipping point of advocacy and awareness just as the food industry did when it started labeling ingredients on our food products.

 Hopefully you are convinced that it’s important to know the contents of what we put in our buildings and are ready to make some changes in your own home.
 If, so below are some quick and easy changes you can make starting today:

-In my home, we are currently renovating our kitchen.
-It takes extra time to do it right and ensure that the materials we are bringing into our home are safe.
-We are using Red List-free materials.
+In my home, a few years ago we renovated our kitchen.
+It took extra time to do it right and ensure that the materials we brought into our home were safe.
+We used Red List-free materials.
 The Red List was established by the Living Building Challenge to track materials that contain chemicals that are harmful to humans or the environment.

-So, for our kitchen, we’re using formaldehyde-free and carb compliant products for paint, flooring and cabinets.
-We’ve chosen LED lighting to avoid mercury.
-For the installation, we’re following Pepper’s Nothing Hits the Floor program, where we’ve worked with the contractor to deliver and install the product in the same day as well as protecting the rest of our home from construction dust.
-For the insulation, we’re using an alternative to fiberglass, such as that made by Knauf.
+So, for our kitchen, we chose formaldehyde-free and carb compliant products for paint, flooring and cabinets.
+We incorporated LED lighting to avoid mercury.
+For the installation, we followed Pepper’s Nothing Hits the Floor program, where weworked with the contractor to deliver and install the product in the same day, as well as protected the rest of our home from construction dust.
+For the insulation, we used an alternative to fiberglass, such as that made by Knauf.

-To find alternative materials, I reference the following databases for information:
+To find alternative materials, I referenced the following databases for information: